wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

   * The type length stats and histogram can point to some interesting surprises, like unexpected outliers (i.e., many more long or short types than you expect for a given category).
 You can also get a sense of changes from before to after.
-For example, regularizing final sigma (ς) to regular sigma (σ) should have no effect on the stats.
+For example, regularizing Greek final sigma (ς) to regular sigma (σ) should have no effect on the stats.
 * Changed Groups, Net Losses/Gains—I like to skim through these and then re-run with folding enabled.
 Review of all of these or a sizable random sample of these by a fluent speaker is often helpful.
   * Even if you want to review all the changes, enabling folding and looking at the residue can highlight different kinds of changes from the basic folded changes.
-* I think it's good to take into account the "main" language you are working in when reviewing collisions.
+* I think it's sometimes helpful to take into account the "main" language you are working in when reviewing collisions.
 For example, English pretty much ignores accents.
 There are a few examples, like *resumé, fiancée,* and *Zöe,* where accents are relatively common or even important, but not many.
 So, when working on data from English Wikipedia, I don't really care that German words or Russian words are getting folded in a way that a German or Russian speaker wouldn't like.
 Lots of English speakers can't type the *ö* in German *quadratförmig,* so *quadratformig* should match—on English-language projects.
   * In general I expect and accept folding of characters that aren't part of the main language of the corpus being analyzed.
 In English—*fold them all!* In Swedish, folding *å, ä,* and *ö* is suspect—it might be acceptable, but probably not (it wasn't—see [T160562](https://phabricator.wikimedia.org/T160562))—but folding anything else is probably fine.
 On the other hand, the default German language analyzer folds common umlauts!
 I was originally very surprised!
-The general heuristic I've settled on is that diacritical characters that are part of a languages alphabet should not be folded, while others should.
+The general heuristic I've settled on is that diacritical characters that are part of a language's alphabet should not be folded, while others should.
 There are exceptions, of course (like Slovak!—see [T223787](https://phabricator.wikimedia.org/T223787)).

 <a name="SelfAnalysis"></a>